napatwongchr/restaurant-bill-calculator/README.md

 - 8 seats table for 2 tables

 **I have initialized data for testing purpose as followings:**
+*(All this data can be able to apply along with test cases document)*
-- Table 1 contains 1 people 1 buffet item, which is 459 baht
+- Table 1 contains 1 people 1 buffet item, which is 459 baht (can apply with test case No:6,11)
-- Table 2 contains 1 people 1 buffet item, which is 1200 baht
+- Table 2 contains 1 people 1 buffet item, which is 1200 baht (can apply with test case No:7,8)
-- Table 3 contains 1 people 1 buffet item, which is 7000 baht
+- Table 3 contains 1 people 1 buffet item, which is 7000 baht (can apply with test case No:7,15)
-- Table 4 contains no people, so no reservation pop up
+- Table 4 contains no people, so no reservation pop up (can apply with test case No:2 )
-- Table 13 contains 2 people 2 buffet item, which is 918 baht
+- Table 13 contains 2 people 2 buffet item, which is 918 baht (can apply with test case No:7,9,12)
 - Table 17 contains 8 people 8 buffet item, which is 3672 baht
-- Table 19 contains 4 people 4 buffet item, which is 1836 baht
+- Table 19 contains 4 people 4 buffet item, which is 1836 baht (can apply with test case No:7,10,13,14)

 In DiscountCodes, there are 3 different codes, which are
 - "LUCKY ONE" for 1 people for 15% discount